-Our Mission is to close the educational gap and broaden the educational opportunities for girls from economically disadvantaged communities in grades 3-8.
+Our Mission is to ignite the joyful pursuit of learning and inspire faith-filled lives of purpose, leadership, and service.
 We provide an excellent academic program and supportive environment which engages families and the community in the social, emotional, and spiritual growth of its students and graduates.

 Our Core Values